9 Types of Sales Forecasting Methods for Building Stronger Relationships with Customers

 Source: Pwc.com

 Perhaps internal historical data suggests an increase in subscriptions for the next year.
 But this trend, as indicated by PWC, may lead you to adjust predicted sales figures.
-Armed with this information, you can also adjust sales tactics and marketing messages.
+Armed with this information, you can also adjust sales strategies and marketing messages.

 For example, you might offer a Freemium model, adjust subscription prices, or focus ads on features that are perceived as more valuable.